cs-4241-2023/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Using Handlebars**: Using handlebars to build html pages on a per user basis

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...